SkrideOne/cx/rust_docs/buffers_handbook.md

 ## Conclusion

-Buffer management in Rust 1.90 combines safety with control over performance‑critical details.
+Buffer management in Rust 1.91 combines safety with control over performance‑critical details.
 Effective buffering demands understanding the I/O pattern, data‑structure capacity and concurrency model.
 Follow these guidelines to avoid pitfalls such as unnecessary allocations, unflushed buffers or unsafe memory handling—and always benchmark your specific workload: optimal buffer sizes and structures depend on the application and hardware.
+Nightly 1.91 inherits the buffer‑related improvements of 1.90 (like guaranteed vector capacities and the `io::pipe` API【684066008670463†L134-L140】) without breaking existing code.